 Hope could already hear the party as she drove into the estate, a serene and well-maintained compound containing eight homes, a swimming pool, tennis court, and carefully tended lawns.
 It was beautiful, the sort of place you went to live when your hustling paid off and you became a real Lagosian, one who had arrived.

 Hope parked close to Greg’s house, a two-storey white and cream structure with classical columns holding up the porch roof.
-In the lawn in front of the house, canopies had been set up for shade, with lawn tables and chairs arranged for the guests.
-There was a guy in one corner bent over a charcoal stove as he diligently prepared asun, the spicy and delicious dish of peppered goat meat that always made Hope weak at the knees.
+In the lawn in front of the house, canopies had been set up for shade, with lawn tables and chairs for the guests.
+There was a guy in one corner bent over a charcoal stove as he diligently prepared asun, the spicy and delicious dish of peppered goat meat that always made Hope weak in the knees.
 Next to him, a huge table was mounted with covered tableware out of which servers dished rice, soup, stews, and meats and placed the heaped plates on trays to be served to the guests.

-An excuse was on the tip of Hope’s tongue, ‘I had some private work and it took longer than I anticipated,’ she was about to say, then she realized that Mimi probably didn’t really want the burden of a long explanation.
+An excuse was on the tip of Hope’s tongue, ‘I had some work and it took longer than I anticipated,’ she was about to say, then she realized that Mimi probably didn’t really want or need the burden of a long explanation.
 “I’m sorry,” she said instead, and she meant it.
 “I hope I’m not too late.”

 Mimi shrugged.
 “Not really.
-In any case, the person we are all dancing for has slept off.
+In any case the person we are all dancing for has slept off.
 Thank God.
 These days we only get to dance at parties where the celebrants are sleeping.”

-“Come and greet your boss, then you’ll sit down and I’ll find someone to serve you okay?”
+“Come and greet your boss, then you’ll sit down and I’ll find someone to serve you, okay?”